blender/blender/intern/cycles/doc/license/readme.txt

-This program uses code from various sources.
-These are the licenses:
+This program uses code from various sources, the default license is Apache 2.0 for all code, with the following exceptions.

-* New code is licensed under the GPL license v2 or later.
-* BVH building and traversal code is licensed under Apache License v2.
-* Approximate Catmull Clark subdivision code is licensed under the MIT license.
+Modified BSD License
-* Open Shading Language code on GPU is licensed under the Modified BSD license.
+* Code adapated from Open Shading Language
-* Sobol direction vectors are licensed under the Modified BSD license.
+* Sobol direction vectors
-* Matrix code adapted from OpenEXR under the Modified BSD license.
+* Matrix inversion code from OpenEXR
-* Procedural texture functions from Blender are licensed under GPL v2 or later.
+* MD5 Hash code

+MIT license
+* Approximate Catmull Clark subdivision code

+Boost License
-* Boost and OpenCL dynamic loading under Boost License.
+* Boost and OpenCL dynamic loading